abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. If you see the pop-up **Action Required**, click **Ask Later**.

    ![](media/action.png)

+   >**Note** : Kindly follow the steps outlined on page 1 to set up MFA if the "Ask Later" option is not visible.
+Once MFA setup is complete, please enter the number displayed on the screen in the Authenticator app and proceed.

 1. If prompted to **Stay signed in**, you can click **No**.